hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-1.md

 After awhile, success comes easily because you're a high-level player.

 Real life is surprising like a video game.
-Success is possible; it's even programmed into the "game" because most people and most of the world want you to succeed.
+Success is possible; it's even programmed into the "game" because most people and most of the world wants you to succeed.
 But there are definitely enemies and bosses&mdash;competition and people who don't want you to succeed&mdash;which is why success takes work.

 <p class="note">